-Lower I-READ scores highlight disparities among students of color; some schools find success
+Lower IREAD scores highlight disparities among students of color; some schools find success

-INDIANAPOLIS (WISH) — Recent results from Indiana’s I-READ test have unveiled significant disparities in literacy scores, particularly among students of color, sparking concerns about educational equity in the state.
+INDIANAPOLIS (WISH) — Recent results from Indiana’s IREAD test have unveiled significant disparities in literacy scores, particularly among students of color, sparking concerns about educational equity in the state.

 While many students are struggling, certain schools have demonstrated successful strategies that are improving reading skills.